New Technologies and Trends that will change the human process in the next 20 years

 A 35-page “2016-2045 Emerging Technology Trend Report” released by the United States some time ago.
 The report was based on the refinement of 32 scientific and technological trend-related research reports published by government agencies, consulting agencies, think tanks, and research institutions in the past five years.

-The second is to specify the direction of science and technology investment for the state and social capital to ensure the United States in the future world.
-Strategic advantage.
+The second is to specify the direction of Science and Technology investment for the state and social capital to ensure the United States in the future world.

 Internet of Things

 In 2045, the most conservative forecast also believe that there will be more than 100 billion devices connected to the Internet.
 These devices include mobile devices, wearable devices, home appliances, medical devices, industrial detectors, surveillance cameras, automobiles, and clothing.
 The data they create and share will bring a new information revolution to our work and life.

 People will be able to use information from the Internet of Things to deepen their understanding of the world and their lives and make more appropriate decisions.